CocoaPods/blog.cocoapods.org/_posts/2018-03-16-CocoaPods-Metadata-Service.markdown

 ---

 This week we shipped a new behind-the-scenes service for CocoaPods authors: [cocoapods-metadata-service][cms] it handles a subset of CocoaDocs responsibilities but does not have the requirement of running on a Mac.
-This makes it trivial for us to maintain.
+This makes it easier for us to maintain.

 It's been almost a year since [we announced that CocoaDocs][cd_down] was going to be shut down.
 CocoaDocs' sunsetting